1948 Palestinian expulsion and flight: October 1948 – March 1949

 This period of the exodus was characterized by Israeli military accomplishments; Operation Yoav, in October, cleared the road to the Negev, culminating in the capture of Beersheba; Operation Ha-Har that same month which cleared the Jerusalem Corridor from pockets of resistance; Operation Hiram, at the end of October, resulted in the capture of the Upper Galilee; Operation Horev in December 1948 and Operation Uvda in March 1949, completed the capture of the Negev (the Negev had been allotted to the Jewish State by the United Nations) these operations were met with resistance from the Palestinian Arabs who were to become refugees.
 The Israeli military activities were confined to the Galilee and the sparsely populated Negev desert.
 It was clear to the villages in the Galilee, that if they left, return was far from imminent.
 Therefore, far fewer villages spontaneously depopulated than previously.
 Most of the Palestinian exodus was due to a clear, direct cause: expulsion and deliberate harassment, as Morris writes "commanders were clearly bent on driving out the population in the area they were conquering".

-During Operation Hiram in the upper Galilee, Israeli military commanders received the order: "Do all you can to immediately and quickly purge the conquered territories of all hostile elements in accordance with the orders issued.
-The residents should be helped to leave the areas that have been conquered."
+During Operation Hiram in the upper Galilee, Israeli military commanders received the order: "Do all in your power to clear quickly and immediately from the areas conquered all hostile elements in accordance with the orders issued.
+The inhabitants should be assisted to leave the conquered areas."
 (31 October 1948, Moshe Carmel) The UN's acting Mediator, Ralph Bunche, reported that United Nations Observers had recorded extensive looting of villages in Galilee by Israeli forces, who carried away goats, sheep and mules.
 This looting, United Nations Observers reported, appeared to have been systematic as army trucks were used for transportation.
 The situation, states the report, created a new influx of refugees into Lebanon.
 Israeli forces, he stated, have occupied the area in Galilee formerly occupied by Kaukji's forces, and have crossed the Lebanese frontier.
 Bunche goes on to say "that Israeli forces now hold positions inside the south-east corner of Lebanon, involving some fifteen Lebanese villages which are occupied by small Israeli detachments."

 According to Morris, 200,000–230,000 Palestinians fled during Operation Hiram and Operation Yoav.
 According to Ilan Pappé, "In a matter of seven months, five hundred and thirty one villages were destroyed and eleven urban neighborhoods emptied [...]
 The mass expulsion was accompanied by massacres, rape and [the] imprisonment of men [...] in labor camps for periods [of] over a year."